nyex/energy-tracking/README.md

 ![](examples/energy-graph.png)

 ### and so on and so on
-The more days you keep at the tracking, the more you'll be able to see how your "average" energy level fluctuation look like.
+The more days you keep at the tracking, the more you'll be able to see how your _average_ energy level fluctuation looks like.

-The script doesn't care about what day is today or if you have more tracking for afternoon hours and just a couple days of morning hours tracked (because it'll just calculate the average energy level for each hour), but the more entries you have, the more an "average" calculation makes sense.
+The script doesn't care about what day is today or if you have more tracking for afternoon hours and just a couple days of morning hours tracked (because it'll just calculate the average energy level for each hour), but the more entries you have, the more an _average_ calculation makes sense.

 ## WHY
 I wanted a way to track my personal energy levels hourly to figure out how it fluctuated throughout the day.
 I wanted to be able to calculate the hourly average so I could have a simple little chart to look at.